dxps/react_playground/react_and_react_native_5ed/072_decoupled_route_decls/readme.md

-# Chapter 07 :: Hello Route
+# Chapter 07 :: Decoupled Route Declarations

-A minimal example of using the routing in a React.js app.
+This example shows how to decouple the route declarations, so that we won't end up with all the routes in one single space that may become difficult to maintain on the long run.

+> Each top-level feature of the app can define its own routes.
+This way, it's clear which routes belong to which feature.

 <br/>

 ## Usage

--   Run `npm install` to install the project dependencies.
+-   Run `npm install` to install the dependencies
--   Run `npm run dev` to run the project.
+-   Run `npm run dev` to run the project

 <br/>